devendershekhawat/flashlight/README.md

 - **Slicing & Indexing:** Support for advanced indexing and masking with gradient tracking.
 - **PyTorch-like API:** Familiar syntax (`x.backward()`, `x.grad`, `x.data`) makes it easy to read for anyone familiar with Torch.

-#### Here's a computational graph created by the flashlight autograd engines
+#### Here's a computational graph created by the flashlight autograd engine

 ![](./output.svg)